evrythng-scan.js v2.0

 }).then(console.log);

-In version 2.0, this should be done explicitly using the result of the scan using app.redirect()
+In version 2.0, this is done explicitly using the result of the scan using app.redirect()

 :